Rules & Regulations

 - Scholarship funds must be used only for tuition and fees.

-- Scholarship funds will be paid in one installment directly to the Qualifying Institution in August of 2017.
+- Scholarship funds will be paid in one installment directly to the Qualifying Institution December 2018.
 Scholarship Recipient MUST complete the intake consultation with the Edge Foundation before the Scholarship will be paid to the Qualifying Institution.

 - Failure to execute and return all required documents within twenty-one (21) days of issuance may result in disqualification and selection of alternate award recipient.